 You break down and weep.
 The questions stop.
 They look at you like a monkey in a zoo.
 The senior HR tells you that you have 24 hours to contact EAP.
 You are suspended for one week with pay.
 They send you home.

 The junior HR rep calls you the next day at home.
 He asks if you contacted EAP, yet.
 You tell him no. You explain again you have a psychiatrist.
-Why do you need a counselor?
+Why do I need a counselor?
 He says you are fired for not contacting EAP within 24 hours and for refusing a drug test.
 You never refused any drug test.
 You think back to those days in Baghdad when you were never sure who and where the enemy was.
 You think things have not changed so much.